About the interface

 The Advanced Filters option opens a window which allows you to filter users by specific attributes, such as their age, or by data in a custom field.
 When adding a new advanced filter, the number of users that match the filter criteria appears automatically in the lower left of the window, next to the button to clear the filters.
 If you want to see the list of these filtered users, click on the Apply button.

-Next to the Apply button, there is the Save as Target button.
-This saves the filters you applied in a new Target.
-Give your new target a title and description.
-Later you can find it in the Targets section.
+Next to the Apply button, there is the Save as Segment button.
+This saves the filters you applied in a new Segment.
+Give your new segment a title and description.
+Afterwards you can find it in the Segments section.

 You can sort users by ascending or descending order by the following values: